 Current business situation

 Generally speaking business culture in Sweden is similar to that in Australia.
-There are differences and the following will assist in developing good relationships, which include:
+There are differences and the following will assist in developing good relationships:

 - It is advisable to seek appointments well in advance of your visit.